jdf/processing.py/README.markdown

 Written by [Jonathan Feinberg](http://mrfeinberg.com) &lt;[jdf@pobox.com](mailto:jdf@pobox.com)&gt;
 Launcher & many improvements by [Ralf Biedert](http://xr.io) &lt;[rb@xr.io](mailto:rb@xr.io)&gt;

-Compatibility with Processing 3.x was implemented in part by Luca Damasco (Google Summer of Code student), under the supervision of Golan Levin, with additional support from the Frank-Ratchye STUDIO for Creative Inquiry at Carnegie Mellon University.
+Much of the work in achieving compatibility with Processing 3.x was was done by Luca Damasco
+(Google Summer of Code student), under the supervision of Golan Levin, with additional support from the Frank-Ratchye STUDIO for Creative Inquiry at Carnegie Mellon University.
 Without Luca, the porject may well have died.